paulscherrerinstitute/wica-http/README.md

       wget https://github.com/paulscherrerinstitute/wica-http/releases/download/<rel>/wica-http-<rel>.jar
       ```

-   1. [Optional]: Set up the EPICS Channel-Access environment variables
+   1. [Optional]: Set up the EPICS Channel-Access environment variables.

       These should be setup to to communicate with the process veriables on the backend IOC's that you
       want to make accessible.
 See the section [below](#epics-channel-access-environment-variables) for